 Lorcan turned, stupidly thinking he had been talking about Louis, and his throat suddenly became dry.
 His eyed locked with Dom's for a second and he turned away quickly.
 "I'm going to get a drink," he told Teddy and left before his friend could reply.

 He tried not to run to the kitchen and poured a glass of champagne he knew the Potters had brought - it was Ginny's favorite - and drained almost the entire glass.

 Lorcan groaned silently and poured another drink, before turning around a big smile on his face.
 "Dom, hi.
 Congratulations, I don't think I've said that to you yet."
 He really hoped it wasn't as forced as it sounded.

 If it was, Dominique either didn't notice or pretended not to.
 "Thank you," he answered.
 He moved to Lorcan's side and poured himself a glass of Firewhiskey.
 "It feels so good to have finally set a date.
 I was starting to fear we'd be engaged forever."

 "You've been engaged for six months," Lorcan answered with little enthusiasm.

 Dom gave him a weird look, not understanding his tone, but then shrugged.
 "Yeah, but not once did we even talk about a date or preparations of any kind until last week."

 "Maybe you were just busy," Lorcan said.
 He placed his glass onto the side, picked up a bottle and walked away.
-"I'll be sure drink to you and fiancé for your special day."
+"I'll be sure to drink to you and your fiancé on your special day."